TMJ Dental Care in Houston,TX

 You might also benefit from wearing a night guard while you sleep.
 There are a variety of designs available, and all help hold your jaw in the correct position.
 This not only reduces tension in your jaw, but also prevents bruxism, and in some cases might even reduce snoring.

-Botox® injections can also help relieve TMJ symptoms.
-Botox works by temporarily paralyzing and relaxing muscles.
+We can use special injections and medical treatments to help temporarily paralyze and relax muscles.
 If a muscle spasm in your jaw causes your TMJ, the injection can help release the spasm and relieve your symptoms.

 If you’re concerned about TMJ, call or schedule an appointment online today.